 Employment hours and costs may be determined separately by facility and occupation type (also known as the Budget Object Code, or BOC).
 Data are reported separately for each VA facility, allowing researchers to determine local costs in addition to national averages.
-The data are also divided into scores of BOCs, of which 72 values refer to different occupation types.
-For example, BOC 1081 represents full-time physicians and BOC 1061 represents registered nurses.
-By limiting the range of BOCs, researchers may determine costs for particular occupation types.
+The data are also divided into scores of BOCs, roughly 72 different occupation types based on the number of unique BOCs.
+For example, BOC 1081 represents full-time physicians, and BOC 1061 represents registered nurses.
+By looking at specific BOCs, analysts may determine costs for particular occupation types.
 FMS lacks specificity in some staffing codes, particularly for administrative personnel.
-A diverse group of administrative employees with a wide range of salaries is represented by a single code.
+A diverse group of administrative employees with a wide range of salaries is represented by a single BOC code.

 Managerial Cost Accounting Extracts

 The Managerial Cost Accounting (MCA; formerly Decision Support System (DSS)) is a utilization and cost database system implemented at every VA facility.
 Extracts from the local MCA systems are combined to create a set of National Data Extracts (NDEs).
 The NDE for inpatient and outpatient care contains both labor workload (hours) and expenditures.
 These figures may be used to calculate average wages.
 As with FMS, the MCA NDE data are available by facility and by BOC.